CordiezT/CordiezT/README.md

 ## 👋 Hi there, I'm Theophile Cordiez 👋

-I'm an engineer with a strong foundation in Applied Mathematics.
-I have acquired extensive experience in NLP and ML through working on various projects addressing real-world problems.

-- 💬 Feel free to ask me about optimization techniques, financial modeling, practical AI applications.
-- ⚡ Weird/Fun fact: I'm an avid glider pilot with over 250 flight hours.
-My personal best is staying aloft for 7 hours and 45 minutes without any external power.
-Look at one of my flights [here](https://www.weglide.org/flight/160430) (334 km)
+My journey in the AI space started with a passion for mathematics.
+At Cranfield University, I researched Natural Language Processing before ChatGPT existed, I worked on various real-world problem such as improving truck logistics with algorithms, predicting bankruptcy with ML while working at an Insurtech startup.
+Now, at Passion Capital, I leverage my knowledge of AI to support and invest in tech startups.
+I'm also an avid glider pilot, always exploring new horizons -- check my flights [here](https://www.weglide.org/flight/161017)

 #### Things I've worked on